NickolasCrema/NickolasCrema/README.md

-Programming student for about 5 years, with a strong interest in geoprocessing, statistics, data science, machine learning.
+Programming student for about 5 years, GIS, data science and AI enthusiast.

 ---